Nikola Pašić House

-Nikola Pašić's House (Кућа Николе Пашића, Kuća Nikole Pašića) is located at 21 Francuska Street, in Belgrade, the capital of Serbia.
+Nikola Pašić House (Кућа Николе Пашића, Kuća Nikole Pašića) is located at 21 Francuska Street, in Belgrade, the capital of Serbia.
 Originally built in 1872 and thoroughly expanded in 1921, it was purchased by the longtime prime minister Nikola Pašić in 1893.
 It was declared a cultural monument in 1984.

 Location

 The house is located at 21 Francuska Street in downtown Belgrade, in the municipality of Stari Grad and the neighborhood of Upper Dorćol.
 It is situated below the Republic Square and the building of the National Theatre in Belgrade.
 In the vicinity are the bohemian quarter of Skadarlija, on the southeast, and the historical locality of Čukur Fountain, on the northwest.

 History

 The house was built in 1872.
 It was made on the property of the Džango family.
 Brothers Nikola and Kosta Džango were well known luxury and industrial goods merchants (boltadžije) from Dorćol.
 After their deaths, the police of the Dorćol District organized a public auction for the house in 1893 and Pašić, until recently a prime minister, purchased it.

 Pašić extensively expanded and upgraded the house in 1921, adding a new wing and the top floor.
 He explained that the works have been done using the assets from his wife's dowry, as his wife Đurđinka Duković came from the wealthy family of the grain merchants from Trieste, Italy.
 However, the public accused him that this is a result of a high corruption in his government, especially due to the financial machinations of his son, Radomir Pašić.

 Pašić lived in the house for the rest of his life.
 He had an audience at the court of King Alexander and the king harshly refused to give him another mandate to form the government.
 80 years-old Pašić suffered the stroke and died a day later, on 10 December 1926 in his house.
 Sculptor Đorđe Jovanović made the death mask of Pašić in the house and his body was embalmed there.
 Few hours after the news of his death, King Alexander and Prince Paul came to the house, so as the Patriarch of the Serbian Orthodox Church Dimitrije and all deputies from the National Assembly.
 The crowds of people gathered around the house to pay respect, jamming the Francuska Street, and in the end the gendarmerie had to intervene to keep the order in the neighborhood.

 Commemorating 10th anniversary of his death, a white marble plaque was placed on the façade on 10 December 1936.
 It was placed by the local branch of the Yugoslav Radical Union with the inscription: On 10 December 1926 in this home died Nikola P. Pašić, leader of the People's Radical Party and great statesman of Serbia and Yugoslavia.
 On the day of the 10th commemorative anniversary, as a sign of deep national gratitude, this plaque is being placed by the Local Board of the Yugoslav Radical Union for Belgrade, Zemun and Pančevo.